Find an Approved Solicitor on the Metro Bank plc

-I can not work out if my mortgage offer requires a lease extension .
-I have called Metro Bank on numerous occasions and was told they are content with the situation and they would lend.
+It is not clear whether my mortgage offer obliges me to make sure the lease term for the flat is extended prior to the completion date .
+I have called into my local branch Metro Bank on various occasions and was told they are content with the situation and they would lend.
 My solicitor - who is on the Metro Bank conveyancing panel- telephoned and was told not they would not lend in accordance with their CML Handbook minimum lease term requirements.
-Who do I believe?
+I simply dont know who is right

 As long as the conveyancer is on the Metro Bank panel she or he must comply with the CML Handbook requirements for Metro Bank.
 Unless your lawyer obtains specific confirmation in writing that Metro Bank will go ahead your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask Metro Bank to contact your lawyer in writing confirming that they will accept the remaining number of years left on the lease.